trbngr/elixir_cqrs_tools/README.md

 A collection of handy Elixir macros for CQRS applications.

+This library was the stomping grounds for the set of libraries that live https://github.com/elixir-cqrs/.

+The new libs are not feature complete, but will be soon.

 # Playground

 Clone this repo, make sure `docker` is running and run this: